What type of content do you primarily create?

 Does posting time on TikTok matter?

-Knowing when to post on TikTok isn’t a trivial detail—it can make a significant difference in how your content performs.
-Posting your latest video at certain times of the day or even on certain days boosts the chances you’ll reap a few key benefits:
+Knowing when to post on TikTok isn't a trivial detail—it can make a significant difference in how your content performs.
+Posting your latest video at the optimal times of day or on specific days boosts the chances you'll reap a few key benefits:

-The right timing can make or break your video’s performance.
-That’s why it’s important to post when your audience is most active.
-It’s one of the best ways to accumulate more views, likes, and comments in the long run and ensure more of your audience watches your videos from beginning to end.
+The right timing can make or break your video's performance.
+That's why it's important to post when your audience is most active on TikTok.
+It's one of the best ways to accumulate more views, likes, and comments in the long run and ensure more of your audience watches your videos from beginning to end.

 “A strong indicator of interest, such as whether a user finishes watching a longer video from beginning to end, would receive greater weight than a weak indicator, such as whether the video's viewer and creator are both in the same country.”